 This course provides an introduction to methods for analysing longitudinal/repeated continuous data, with a focus on methods for analysing individual trajectories over time.
 Multilevel modelling and structural equation modelling (SEM) approaches will be described and compared.
 Throughout the course there will be an emphasis on what kinds of research question different types of method can be used to explore, and the interpretation of results.

 By the end of the course participants should be able to:

 - understand when and why repeated measures data require appropriate analysis;

 - understand and be able to use linear and simple non-linear models for modelling trajectories of continuous outcomes;

-- check the fit of models for continuous outcomes;
+- check the fit of models for continuous outcomes; and

 - understand and be able to apply latent class models for trajectories of continuous variables.